tsgoten/cs70-website/policies.md

 #### Vitamin Submission

-Vitamins are due on Friday night at 10:00 PM.
+Vitamins are due on Friday at 10:00 PM.
 You need to submit your answers directly on Gradescope.
 If you have questions on how to do this, please make a private post on Piazza.

 ### Participation